vamb/aboutus/en-US/terms/tnc.md

 Access to and use of password protected and/or secure areas of the Platform and/or use of the Services are restricted to Customers with accounts only.
 You may not obtain or attempt to obtain unauthorized access to such parts of this Platform and/or Services, or to any other protected information, through any means not intentionally made available by us for your specific use.
 A breach of this provision may be an offence under the Computer Misuse Act (Chapter 50A) of Singapore.

-**If you are using this platform on behalf of your employer or principal:** you must obtain the prior consent from your parent(s) or legal guardian(s), their acceptance of these Terms of Use and their agreement to take responsibility for: (i) your actions; (ii) any charges associated with your use of any of the Services or purchase of Products; and (iii) your acceptance and compliance with these Terms of Use. **If you do not have the prior consent/authorization from your employer or principal, you must stop using/accessing this Platform and using the Services; otherwise you will be held personally liable/responsible for any charges associated with your usage/access to this Platform and the Services or purchase of Products.**
+**If you are using this platform on behalf of your employer or principal:** you must obtain the prior consent from your company, their acceptance of these Terms of Use and their agreement to take responsibility for: (i) your actions; (ii) any charges associated with your use of any of the Services or purchase of Products; and (iii) your acceptance and compliance with these Terms of Use. **If you do not have the prior consent/authorization from your employer or principal, you must stop using/accessing this Platform and using the Services; otherwise you will be held personally liable/responsible for any charges associated with your usage/access to this Platform and the Services or purchase of Products.**

 Unless otherwise defined, the definitions and provisions in respect of interpretation set out in Schedule 1 will apply to these Terms of Use.